Life After Sleep Training

 If your babe has had a day of on-the-go naps or maybe they weren’t great quality, don’t hesitate to shift up bedtime a bit to help her make up some of that daytime sleep.

 Above all, don’t be afraid to ask for some help if you can get it.
-Ideally, baby should be in their crib for their naps the majority of the time, so if you can pass her over to a spouse or a friend for a few hours, you should absolutely take advantage of it.
+Ideally, baby should be in her crib for her naps the majority of the time, so if you can pass her over to a spouse or a friend for a few hours, you should absolutely take advantage of it.
 This is especially important on Mother’s Day this Sunday, so I hope you have plans to hand over that monitor, give your partner a quick kiss, and go celebrate you!